Yang Chunfeng

 Yang Chunfeng (1968 — 22 April 2013) was a Chinese mountaineer from Ürümqi, Xinjiang.
 He successfully summited eleven of the fourteen Eight-thousanders.
 Yang was killed in the 2013 Nanga Parbat massacre.

 Career

 In 2002, as a liaison officer for a Polish team, he gained first experience on K2, the second highest mountain in the world.

 On 16 May 2007, he became the first successful climber of Mount Everest, the highest mountain in the world, from Xinjiang.

-On 31 July 2016, he scaled K2 together with compatriots Rao Jianfeng and Zhang Jingchuan.